Guptodhoner Sandhane: Development and filming

 The film was directed by Dhrubo Banerjee and written by Banerjee and Subhendu Dasmunsi.

 Banerjee conceived of the film as part of a franchise with the same protagonist, and has already written the next two stories.

 Shooting started at the end of December 2017, on location at Kolkata and Bolpur.

 Release

-The trailer launched on 27 March 2018 and the film released on 27 April 2018.
+The trailer launched on 27 March 2018.
+The film released on 27 April 2018.